Esbern/gis/content/index.md

 title: Welcome to The GIS garden
 tags: []
 ---
-Welcome to my digital garden of **[[GIS]]** and [[Geoinformatics]] This digital garden is a public web-based semi-curated view of my personal notes on these technologies.
-Some notes are created as learning resources entirely with the purpose of sharing knowledge, while others are primarily created as part of my [Personal Knowledge Management](https://en.wikipedia.org/wiki/Personal_knowledge_management).
+Hi there!
+I'm Esbern Holmes, a teacher and GIS consultant at [Roskilde University in Denmark](https://www.ruc.dk).
+Welcome to my digital garden of GIS and Geoinformatics.
+This is a place where I share my personal notes and musings on these technologies.
+Some notes are crafted as learning resources to share knowledge, while others are part of my own journey in personal knowledge management.

+You might stumble upon some dead links—that's intentional!
+Just like seeds in a real garden, I've planted ideas that haven't sprouted into full notes yet.
+These placeholders are signs of growth in progress.

+Feel free to explore, and if you have any comments or requests, please drop me a line at [info@gis-garden.org](mailto:info@gis-garden.org).
+Happy browsing!

 ## Organising the GIS Digital Garden
 This garden reflects the evolving nature of [[GIS]] and the diverse ways [[GIS project]]s can be implemented.
 Here’s a brief overview of how the garden is structured: